splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 * (metalLB) ensure source IP is preserved
 * Bring any operating system (window/centos/rhel/ubuntu/debian)

+This configuration requires as least 2 IP addressed one for host and one for the internal load balancer.
+We suggest allocation of 3 ip addresses for the host and 5-10 addresses for later use

+# FAQ

+Question: Why is this "load balancer" ok but others are not?
+Answer: While we are using a load balancer with one instance per host the traffic is restricted to the entry node and one instance of sc4s will run per node.
+This limits the function of MetalLB to the same function as a Cluster Manager.

 ```bash
 #we need to have a normal install of kubectl because of operator scripts
 sudo snap install kubectl --classic